Wierdwizard2587/ElectricGuitarMK1/README.md

 ## Electric Guitar MK0 First attempt
-I first came up with this concept around July 2023, where a regeular guitar could be retro fitted with electronics to create a cheap, simple portable electric guitar.
+The goal of this attempt was to retro fit a cheap electric guitar with electronics to create a cheap, simple portable electric guitar.
 Oh how wrong i was.
-With some moderate experience in playing with arduino's and Raspberry Pi's, a good bit of wood working experience with dad, and no electrical engineering experience, I set out on accomplishing my goal.
+With some moderate experience in playing with arduino's and Raspberry Pi's, a good bit of wood working experience, and no electrical engineering experience, I set out on accomplishing my goal.

 <img src="https://github.com/user-attachments/assets/6be55a72-e7aa-4a15-b726-ad1f1358878a" data-canonical-src="https://github.com/user-attachments/assets/6be55a72-e7aa-4a15-b726-ad1f1358878a" width="275" height="400"/>

-For the Guitar itself i had a chinese strat laying around that i found second hand at an Op shop for 20$ that i never used, because obviously it sounded terrible.
-The electronics were barely working, it was missing a tuning peg and just sounded terrible! but after cleaning it up, re wiring it with new cheap pickups and new tuning pegs, it was somewhat playable. i then totally destroyed the guitar by then routing out long wire tracks and spots for components among other things.
+For the Guitar itself i had a chinese strat laying around that i found second hand at an Op shop for 20$ AUD that i never used, because obviously it sounded terrible.
+The electronics were barely working, it was missing a tuning peg and just wasn't in good condition! but after cleaning it up, re wiring it with new cheap pickups and new tuning pegs, it was somewhat playable.
+I then mangled the guitar by routing out long wire tracks and spots for components among other things.
 I reckon it was less then half the weight of its former self when i was done with it.
 I repainted The boddy and neck Black and moved on to the electronics.

 <img src="https://github.com/user-attachments/assets/ff773c03-f57a-496b-be22-04634716b997" data-canonical-src="https://github.com/user-attachments/assets/ff773c03-f57a-496b-be22-04634716b997" width="275" height="400"/>
 <img src="https://github.com/user-attachments/assets/0ef9ab9a-f143-429b-a4f2-014b8baf1da7" data-canonical-src="https://github.com/user-attachments/assets/0ef9ab9a-f143-429b-a4f2-014b8baf1da7" width="275" height="400"/>